MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

     ![](./IMAGES/Lab08/L8P4b.png)

 1. [] Copy and paste the HL7v2 message into the **inputData valueString**.
-You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request given in the \$convert-data [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).
+You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request given in the \$convert-data documentation at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request+++.

-    > [!HINT] Hint: In the sample request in the documentation (link above), look at how the \\ escape character is used to escape the \\& in the HL7v2 payload.
+    > [!HINT] Hint: In the sample request in the documentation (URL above), look at how the \\ escape character is used to escape the \\& in the HL7v2 payload.
 Also pay attention to the way \\n newline characters are used.
 You will need to add at least one \\ escape character and several \\n newline characters in the HL7v2 message in the Convert Data - HL7 request.
-Use this [online tool](https://www.freeformatter.com/json-escape.html) for automatically escaping JSON if you would prefer not to do this manually.
+Use the online tool at +++https://www.freeformatter.com/json-escape.html+++ for automatically escaping JSON if you would prefer not to do this manually.

     *Optional – prepare the JSON request parameters and HL7v2 payload in VS Code (with the HL7 extension installed) first before pasting into the body of the Postman request.